 - As of January 2018, Google generated 63.4% of all U.S. search queries, making it the continued market leader; Microsoft Sites (including Bing) own 23.7% market share; and Oath (formerly known as Yahoo) has an 11.9% search market share:

-- The average cost per action (CPA) in an AdWords search campaign is $59.18.
+- The average cost per action (CPA) in a Google Ads search campaign is $59.18.

-- The most expensive keyword phrase on Google AdWords is “best mesothelioma lawyer” at $935.71 per click.
+- The most expensive keyword phrase on Google Ads is “best mesothelioma lawyer” at $935.71 per click.

 2 major trends